Prostatic utricle cyst (PUC) is an area of focal dilatation that occurs within the prostatic utricle.

 Utricle cysts are most often detected in the 1st and 2nd decades of life (Mullerian duct cysts usually occur in the 3rd and 4th decades).

-Clinical presentation include pelvic mass, obstructive and irritative urinary tract symptoms, hematuria, and suprapubic or rectal pain.
+Clinical presentation includes pelvic mass, obstructive and irritative urinary tract symptoms, haematuria, and suprapubic or rectal pain.

 Urine may pool in utricle cysts, since they communicate with the urethra, occasionally resulting in post-void dribbling.